sarahquigley/milk-mustache/src/_posts/recipes/2012-10-13-i-dream-of-oranges-and-avocados.md

 {% include image-group.html images="DSCF0220.jpg" entry=page image-popup=true %}

 This dish is light, fresh - crunchy, zesty (shouldn't more things be zesty?) - and easy on the wallet.
 It's perfect for a simple wholesome lunch, a palette cleansing side -- or even, for the adventurous, an unusual and exotic breakfast.
-Speaking of breakfast...